Share this

 - Convenience - Most clinical tests require constant monitoring and therefore blood sampling now and then.
 There has been a need to find convenient ways of obtaining blood from the test subjects while causing as little inconvenience as possible.
 These are newer, more convenient methods emerging, such as microsampling, by which clinicians are able to obtain blood samples more conveniently, causing less pain.

-- Timely visibility - Clinicians have better access to closer-to-real-time details of their patients through the patient monitoring mobile devices.
+- Time & Visibility - Clinicians have better access to closer-to-real-time details of their patients through the patient monitoring mobile devices.
 This enables them to react in good time to the unexpected results of treatment.
 They are therefore able to know the side effects of the treatments and address them accordingly.

 The Role of Microsampling

 As already seen, microsampling offers convenience in many settings that require collection of blood or other biological fluids.
-In clinical trials, it can encourage better subject retention, create a potentially wider recruitment pool, and help facilitators spend more time and effort focused on getting results by allowing subjects to sample remotely.
-It's economical, it's effective, and, as time goes on, it's going to be a growing part of the clinical trial conversation.
+In clinical trials, microsampling can encourage better subject recruitment and retention, create a potentially wider recruitment pool, and help facilitators spend more time and effort focused on getting results by allowing subjects to sample remotely.
+It's economical, effective and, as time goes on, it's going to be a critical part of a decentralized clinical trial design.

 Share this